whataa/pandora/README.md

 ```

 If your project uses OKHttp as the underlying network library, you can add the following interceptor to enable the function of the network debugging module：

+> Note: Please use Pandora as the last interceptor to prevent request-headers and request-params from getting;
 ```
 new OkHttpClient.Builder()
     ...